tomas-cabrera/healpix-painter/README.md

 ### I want to change the output directory

 By default the output of the program is stored in the same directory as the skymap (for downloaded skymaps this is `healpix-painter/src/healpix_painter/data/skymaps/.cache/SYYMMDDaa`).
-The output directory may be specified, with the skymap copied to the output directory for ease of access:
+A preferred output directory may be specified, with the skymap copied to the output directory for ease of access:

 ```bash
 --output-dir /path/to/output/dir